tsackton/taelgarverse/docs/people/sembarans/raoul-bucheron.md

     Based in [Windlea](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/windlea.md>), the [Barony of Aveil](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md>), [Sembara](<../../gazetteer/greater-sembara/sembara/sembara.md>)
 </div>

-:octicons-location-24:{ .lg .middle } Currently in the [Barony of Aveil](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md>), [Sembara](<../../gazetteer/greater-sembara/sembara/sembara.md>)
+:octicons-location-24:{ .lg .middle } Currently roaming around the [Barony of Aveil](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md>), in [Sembara](<../../gazetteer/greater-sembara/sembara/sembara.md>)

 Based in the [Barony of Aveil](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md>), one of the key local members of the Order of the Charitable Wanderer.
 He is known to be actively looking for recruits in the area.
 A good friend of [Narrisa de Abadelle](<./narrisa-de-abadelle.md>).